lfades/cottz-flow-router-auth/README.md

   // name: 'VIPzone'
 });

-// default redirect route if no one is delivered from the controller FlowRouter.redirect = '/notFound';
+// default redirect route if no one is delivered from the allow FlowRouter.redirect = '/notFound';

-FlowRouter.Auth.newController(function () {
+FlowRouter.Auth.allow(function () {
   return true;
 // if you route has a name use it instead of the path definition }, '/admin');